Thanatisia/SharedSpace/Docs/Database Systems/RDBMS/PostgreSQL/README.md

 - Positionals
 - Optionals
     + `-c [command]` : Execute the specified SQL command into server instance
+    + `-h [host-ip|server]` : Establish a connection with the specified database server host ip/domain
+    + `-U [username]` : Establish a connection with the database server using the specified username

 ### Usage
 - Create Database in-line
     ```console
     sudo -u [username] psql -c "CREATE DATABASE [database-name];"
+    ```

+- PostgreSQL schema command execution as a user
+    - Notes
+        - By default,
+            - if no options are specified
+                + You will logon to the psql CLI session as the specified user
+    - without sudo
+        ```console
+        psql -U [username]
         ```

 ### Database Server Interactive Mode Commands
 + `\c [database-name]` : Connect to the specified database